shecodes-students/kitchen-sessions/README.md

 ## The weekly image decoding excercise

 You decoded a manually encoded image by another she.codes pair.
 This time it was a 1bpp (1 bit per pixel) RLE compressed image (also called _bitmap_).
 We discussed how RLE (run length encoding) works and how, in this case, it did not actually reduce the image data, but quite contrary, made it bigger.
-We talked about that it would have been more efficient when the image was larger.
+We talked about that it would have been more efficient when the image was larger (more pixels).
 RLE works by reducing stretches of repeated pixels (a `run`).
-If instead it would replace repeated _patterns_ of pixels with less bits (sort of like we use abbreviations in natural langage), it would have been nore efficient.
+If instead it would replace repeated _patterns_ of pixels with less bits (sort of like we use abbreviations in written langage), it would have been nore efficient.
 This is exaclty what the so-called `LZ77` algorithm does.
 It is used by the PNG image format and by compression programms such as `zip` and  `gzip`.

 ## Homework